reneesprojects/medicalchatbot/README.md

 - **Echo feedback:** Without earphones, the microphone may pick up the bot's own voice.
 Earphones are recommended for best performance.
 - **TTS instability:** pyttsx3 occasionally skips audio output on rapid consecutive queries due to macOS audio session threading limitations.
 - **Static knowledge:** The system cannot auto-update medical information as it runs fully offline.
-- **macOS only:** pyttsx3 with the Joelle voice and Apple Metal GPU acceleration are macOS-specific.
+- **Developed on macOS:** pyttsx3 with the Joelle voice and Apple Metal GPU acceleration are macOS-specific.
 Deployment on other operating systems would require adjustments.

 **Key finding:** A privacy-preserving voice medical assistant is technically achievable on consumer hardware.
 It is slower than cloud systems but shares no data externally.